anderson-aristotle/ruby-array/README.md

 In [lib/lab.rb](lib/lab.rb) use a block initializer with `Array.new` to create a Ruby Array with ten elements where elements are equal to their index multiplied by 2.
-Store the result and display it on the console with `p <array name>`.
+Store the result in a new array.

 ## [License](LICENSE)